 Failure to Show Additional Costs Early Example

 PotteryBarn.com offers “Unlimited Flat Rate Delivery” for some of their products, with the fee varying depending on the customer’s zip code.
-The fee, however, is not displayed on the product detail page (PDP), despite it asking for the customer’s zip code:
+However, the product detail page (PDP) does not display the delivery fee despite it asking for the customer’s zip code:

-Pottery Barn users can also identify what the flat rate shipping fee for their zip code is by going to the “Shipping and Delivery Information” page.
-However, this is bound to be missed, as the link on the PDP is hidden under a collapsed option in an accordion:
+Customers can also identify what the flat rate shipping fee for their zip code is by going to the “Shipping Info” page.
+However, this is bound to be missed, as the link is quite buried in the PDP.

-If the user does find the link, they’re asked to input their zip code on the “Shipping and Delivery Information” page.
 It would be better if Pottery Barn puts this functionality on the PDP.
-That way, users don’t have to go deep into the checkout flow or hunt for the “Shipping and Delivery Information” page just to know the shipping fee for their area:
+That way, users don’t have to go deep into the checkout flow or hunt for the “Shipping Information” page just to know the shipping fee for their area.

 Surprising visitors with additional charges is one of the worst things you can do when you’re trying to get people to convert.
 At best, unexpected cost increases can frustrate users.
 At worst, it’s enough to get them to leave your site, transact with some other company, and never trust your site again.

 Not all visitors who get to checkout are willing to purchase from you right away.
 You need a way to nudge them to come back and complete the transaction.

 This is why it’s critical to capture e-mails early.
 If your visitor is not willing to transact yet, it gives you a way to contact them and ask them to return to the cart after some time has passed.
 This will be a lever you can tweak to get a fraction of people who have left the cart to convert down the line.

 Anthropologie.com, for instance, has e-mail address as the first field the customer has to fill in when they start to check out: